MicrosoftDocs/learn/learn-pr/wwl-azure/get-started-github-copilot/includes/2-examine-ai-assisted-programming-tools.md

 AI Builder provides the following features:

-- Prebuilt AI Models: Includes models for common tasks like prediction, form processing, object detection, and text classification.
+- **Prebuilt AI Models**: Includes models for common tasks like prediction, form processing, object detection, and text classification.
-- Custom Models: Allows you to build custom models tailored to your specific business needs using your data.
+- **Custom Models**: Allows you to build custom models tailored to your specific business needs using your data.
-- Easy Integration: Seamlessly integrates AI capabilities into apps built with Power Apps, enhancing user experience and efficiency.
+- **Easy Integration**: Seamlessly integrates AI capabilities into apps built with Power Apps, enhancing user experience and efficiency.

 AI Builder is best suited for users who want to add AI capabilities to their applications without needing to write code or have deep data science expertise.
 It provides a user-friendly interface for creating and deploying AI models, making it accessible to a wide range of users.
 Business analysts, developers, and citizen developers can leverage AI Builder to enhance their applications with AI capabilities.